CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 ## Rust on Windows

-I don't know how to containerize the rust development on Windows.
+I dno't want to install rust on my windows machine.
+Maybe use a cross compile inside the Linux container?

 ## websites